JWBurgers/deciphering-bitcoin/README.md

 ## Target audience

-The *Deciphering Bitcoin* textbook will be written at such a level, so that later-stage undergraduate and master students with at least some mathematical and/or technical background can work through it entirely.
-Think, for example, of students in computer science, engineering, mathematics, environmental science, climatology, economics, innovation management, and technical management.

-Students without any technical background would often struggle with completing the entire book.
-However, the aim of the textbook is to be well-modularized, so that less technical students can also have a smooth reading experience only working through some parts of it.
+The core audience for the *Deciphering Bitcoin* textbook is business students at the undergraduate and master levels.
+While the primary purpose is to decipher Bitcoin, the textbook will offer substantial background in two other areas of knowledge crucial for any modern business student.

+* The historical and modern institutions and practices surrounding money, payments, and banking
+* General technological topics, including computer communication, cryptography, programming, and software development.

+The textbook can also serve students well in other disciplines.
+Students with a strong mathematical and technical background will probably want to skip over some of the sections intended purely to introduce certain topics on technology in a basic fashion.

 While university students are intended to be a key audience, *Deciphering Bitcoin* should have appeal to a much wider audience.
 Anyone that wants to break-through in the Bitcoin industry, for example, might find this book a great place to start.